Purdue x Vitality: Activewear for every body

 “We didn’t know what it would be at first, but we knew we wanted to start one as sisters and as a family,” says Chamberlain (BS organizational leadership ’20), the company’s chief of design.

-Initially, they might not have imagined that their new business would develop a cult following or that they would someday show off collections at New York Fashion Week, but that’s exactly what happened.
-And their rapid success is not simply the product of being at the right place at the right time during the athleisure boom that occurred during the COVID-19 pandemic.
+Initially, they might not have imagined that their new business would develop a cult following on social media or that they would someday show off collections at New York Fashion Week, but that’s exactly what happened.
+And their rapid success is not simply the product of being in the right place at the right time during the athleisure boom of the past few years.

-The company found a niche with its embrace of inclusivity, creating stylish and comfortable apparel and swimwear that flatter all body types and are available in sizes ranging from XXS to 4XL.
-Their efforts to build community within their customer base — “bringing together people of different shapes, sizes, backgrounds and experiences to create a more inclusive culture for all,” as the company’s website explains — clearly resonated, with Vitality developing loyal fans who snap up the brand’s new collections immediately after they hit the shelves.
+The company strategically found a niche with its embrace of inclusivity and sustainability, creating stylish and comfortable apparel that flatters all body types — with sizes from XXS to 4XL.
+Their commitment to fostering community within their customer base has clearly paid off, as Vitality’’s loyal fans eagerly grab new collections the moment they launch online.

 Sisters Taylor Chamberlain-Dilk and Chloe Chamberlain standing on the runway of their New York Fashion Week show.